Usage of neon underglow lighting is governed by Ohio Code, Title 45: Motor Vehicles, Chapter 13: Traffic Laws – Equipment; Loads.

 - Underglow lights must not exceed 300 candlepower

-Furthermore Ohio law does not restrict the usage of any colors, meaning using red or blue colors is legal, unlike in many other states where these colors are restricted and prohibited on civilian vehicles.
+Furthermore, Ohio law does not restrict the usage of any colors.
+No color restrictions means using red or blue colors is legal, unlike in many other states where these colors are restricted and prohibited on civilian vehicles.

-Regardless of lack of restrictions on colors, if possible we recommend avoiding any combination of red and blue as not to be mistaken for a police or other emergency vehicle.
+Regardless of lack of color restrictions, whenever possible we recommend avoiding any combination of red and blue as not to be mistaken for a police or other emergency vehicle.

-Ohio also permits side cowl and fender lights, so in case you’re mounting additional lights on the side of the vehicle rather than under it, ensure the lights are white or amber.
+Ohio also permits side cowl and fender lights.
+In case you’re mounting additional lights on the side of the vehicle rather than under it, ensure the lights are white or amber.

 There are no relevant OH laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it while driving.
 Furthermore according to Ohio state patrol underbody car glow is legal to use.